rackerlabs/docs-style-guide/style-guide/style/trademarks.rst

    or software name that you use in your content, it's always a good idea to do research on the Internet and ensure that you are following any specified trademark guidelines.
 You can also use the
-   `Unites States Patent and  Trademark Office site <https://www.uspto.gov/trademark>`_:
+   `United States Patent and  Trademark Office site <https://www.uspto.gov/trademark>`_:

    1. Click the **Find It Fast** link.
    2. Click **TESS**.